Menu

 • the circumstances where interest will be added to principal

-• how your payments will be divided between principal and interest and the total cost of the credit (i.e. the difference between the value of what you will receive and the total amount you will pay the lender).
+• how your payments will be divided between principal and interest and the total cost of the credit or, in other words, the difference between the value of what you will receive and the total amount you will pay the lender

 No Interest Offers

 Borrowing money or receiving goods on credit almost always results in the borrower paying interest or credit charges.
-However, it is common to see offers to "pay no interest" until a certain date.
-Saskatchewan law requires creditors who make "interest free" offers to tell consumers about any strings that may be attached to the offer.
-For example, an ad that entices people to buy furniture with "no money down and no payments or interest" until a year later must also disclose whether interest still builds up during this period but does not have to be paid, if there are any conditions attached to the offer, what those conditions are and the amount of interest that must be paid if the conditions are not met.
+However, it is common to see offers to pay no interest until a certain date.
+Saskatchewan law requires creditors who make interest-free offers to tell consumers about any strings that may be attached to the offer.
+For example, an ad that entices people to buy furniture with no money down and no payments or interest until a year later must also disclose:

 Limits on Interest Rates

-Under the federal Interest Act a person may agree to any rate of interest that they feel is reasonable.
-However, this may be restricted by other federal legislation.
-For example, the Criminal Code says that the maximum amount of annual interest allowed by law is 60%.
-Charging an annual interest rate that exceeds 60% is a criminal offence and could result in up to five years in jail.
+Under the Criminal Code, the maximum amount of annual interest allowed by law is 60%.
+Charging an annual interest rate higher than this is a criminal offence and could result in up to five years in jail.
+The Interest Act sets out that, if interest is payable under an agreement but no rate is set out, the interest rate will be 5% per year.

-Another way Saskatchewan people are protected from excessively high interest rates is The Consumer Protection and Business Practices Act.
-The Act prohibits unfair business practices that have a goal of taking advantage of a consumer.
-Retail businesses cannot include terms or conditions within an agreement that are harsh, oppressive or excessively one-sided.
-This means that a creditor cannot include an excessively high interest rate because it would place a difficult responsibility on the consumer and make the terms of the agreement too one-sided.
-The Act also does not allow a business to sell goods at a price that grossly exceeds the price that a consumer might pay for the goods elsewhere.
-Unreasonably high interest rates could violate this provision of the Act.
+In Saskatchewan, people are also protected from excessively high interest rates through The Consumer Protection and Business Practices Act.
+This law prohibits unfair business practices.
+An example of an unfair practice is to include harsh or one-sided terms in an agreement to take advantage of a customer.
+The law also does not allow a business to sell goods at a price that grossly exceeds the price that a consumer might pay for the goods elsewhere.
+Unreasonably high interest rates could violate this law.

 How helpful was this article?